-Inskip Pool, at 4204 Bruhin Road in North Knox-ville, has served local folks since 1959 and longtime manager Randy Love says the facility "is in its best shape since it was built" between 1956 and 1958.
+Inskip Pool, at 4204 Bruhin Road in North Knoxville, has served local folks since 1959 and longtime manager Randy Love says the facility "is in its best shape since it was built" between 1956 and 1958.
 Love, Aquatics Specialist with the City of Knoxville Parks and Recreation Department, has worked at Inskip Pool for 30 years - he actually calls it a "labor of love" - and became manager in 1996.
-"Our staff is a family in the truest sense," said Love.
-"We push and strive to exceed anyone else's expectation to meet our own, with safety and genuine care first on the list."
-The facility in some ways will take you back in time - particularly if you're relaxing on that antique RC Cola bench close to the concession stand - but in other ways it has all the modern conveniences, too.
-The pool itself is huge,
+"Our staff is a family in

-Samie Grabner, a lifeguard at Inskip Pool, shows compassion as she talks to a young boy about taking a "swim test," which has to be passed before a person can jump off a diving board into deeper water. with several sections of varying depths of water - from the "baby pool" to the 11-foot area where three diving boards are, including the high dive that makes 10-year-old kids feel like they are on top of the world as they wait for lifeguards to give the OK to jump or dive.
-The lifeguards?
+Samie Grabner, a lifeguard at Inskip Pool, shows compassion as she talks to a young boy about taking a "swim test," which has to be passed before a person can jump off a diving board into deeper water.
+Red Cross Learn to Swim program over the last 10 years," said Love.